Ember.RSVP Class

 settled.
 The return promise is fulfilled with an array of the states of

-the promises passed into the promises
+the promises passed into the promises array argument.

 Each state object will either indicate fulfillment or rejection, and provide the corresponding value or reason.
 The states will take one of the following formats: